On the label of most men’s suits, you can usually find a number and a descriptive letter indicating the jacket size.

 How Should Suit Pants Fit with the Jacket Length

-For your pants to fit well, you’ll need to measure your waist (find it by bending sideways) and your inner leg length.
+For your pants to fit well, you’ll need to measure your waist (find it by bending to the side) and your inner leg length.

 Your trousers need to drape throughout smoothly, no matter the fit type.
 No part should be saggy, and no portion should be pulling too high, either.